Try sketchy applications without harming your computer using Windows Sandbox

 You can navigate Windows Sandbox just as you would a standard PC, but you can also make it full-screen, making it like your main machine.
 You can press the Ctrl + Alt + Break keys on your keyboard to switch Sandbox to full-screen mode.

-In addition, there is no need to shut down the Sandbox once you’re done.
-Simply exit full-screen mode, an press the X button as you would with a normal app to close the session.
-You’ll get a warning that all your settings and anything installed will be deleted — just as a Sandbox is designed.
+Also, there is no need to shut down the Sandbox once you’re done.
+Exit full-screen mode and press the X button as you would with a normal app to close the session.
+You’ll get a warning that all your settings and anything installed will be deleted — just as Sandbox is designed to do.